 Outdoor and Environmental Studies Outdoor and Environmental Studies is concerned with the ways humans interact with and relate to outdoor environments.
 Outdoor and Environmental Studies provides students with the skills and knowledge to safely participate in activities in outdoor environments and to respect and value diverse environments.
 The blend of direct practical experience of outdoor environments with theory based study enables informed understanding of human relationships with nature.
-Outdoor and Environmental Studies offers students a range of pathways including further formal study in areas where interaction with outdoor environments is central, such as natural resource management, nature-based tourism, outdoor leading and guiding, environmental research and policy, education and agriculture.
+In 2024 this subject will have a new study design.
+VCAA has not yet released the study design to schools.
+Updated information pertaining to this subject will be made available to students later in 2023.
 Unit 1 Students are provided with the opportunity to explore the many ways in which nature is understood and perceived.
 They develop an understanding of the range of motivations for interacting with outdoor environments, the factors that affect an individual's access to outdoor experiences and their relationships with outdoor environments.
 The focus is on individuals and their personal response and experiences of outdoor environments.
 Through outdoor experiences, students develop practical skills and knowledge to help them live sustainably in outdoor environments and understand the links between practical experiences and the theory learnt in class.
 Unit 2 This unit focuses on the characteristics of outdoor environments and different ways of understanding them, as well as the impact humans on outdoor environments.
 Students study the impact of nature on humans, and the ecological, social and economic implications of the impact of humans are having on outdoor environments.
 Students develop an understanding of the impact of technologies and changing human lifestyles on outdoor environments as well as examining several case studies of specific outdoor environments, including areas where there is evidence of human intervention.
 They will continue to develop practical skills required to minimise the impact of humans on outdoor environments.
 Unit 3 The focus of this unit is the ecological, historical and social contexts of relationships between humans and outdoor environments in Australia.
 Students will gain an understanding of how people have interacted with and impacted the land through different points in our history.